RomVeron/hello-world/README.md

 Software Developer
 ------------------

+A software developer with hands-on experience at all levels of testing, including performance, functional, integration, system.

+As of 2022, my most recent commitment includes the development of the implementation of a gateway for the SPI (instant payments system) of the BCP, it is compatible with the ISO20022 standard.
+Instant payment services with immediate availability of funds for the final beneficiary in seconds.

 I love building things with code, learning new things, everything related to programming and productivity.

 * 🌍  I'm based in Asunción, Paraguay